 FALSE: "Northern people are opposed to uranium mining in Saskatchewan."

 Northerners consistently respond to our polls and show strong support for uranium mining.
 The annual survey done by Fast Consulting on behalf of Cameco and Orano Canada includes people in communities and First Nations reserves within the northern administrative district.
-Their results are factored into an overall Saskatchewan survey of 1,031 people.
+Their results are factored into an overall Saskatchewan survey.

 Province-wide support for uranium mining has been consistently between 69% and 86% since polling began more than two decades ago in 2000.

 In the winter of 2013-14, the University of Saskatchewan's Fedoruk Centre funded a poll on attitudes towards nuclear power and found 77% of residents polled support the continuation of uranium mining.
 This confirms the range of opinion that has been found in industry polls in recent years.

 FALSE: "Cameco does not respect the Treaties and ignores the concerns of local people."

 Cameco has been working in northern Saskatchewan for 25 years with the goal of providing a sustainable benefit through employment, education and training for northern people.
 Cameco believes that aboriginal communities should benefit from resource development on or near their traditional lands — and they are benefitting through jobs, education, business development and community investment.

 Our engagement process is robust with regular consultation and collaboration on proposed activities.
 The company must provide evidence of meaningful consultation on all projects to the CNSC.